Wellington International Excellence Scholarship

 All recipients of the Wellington International Excellence Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by University Accommodation Wellington by 1 October.

 Scholarships will be comprised of $10,000 for the first year of study, and a further $5,000 for the second and third years of study, provided a Grade Point Average of 7 (A- average) is maintained.
 Students must also study full-time (at least 120 points a year) in order to continue to hold the Wellington International Excellence Scholarship.
-These scholarships will be credited to tuition fees.
+These scholarships will be credited to tuition fees after the final withdrawal date for Trimester 1 (roughly two weeks after the first day of the trimester).

 Regulations and conditions